Mindset: How to Approach Iron × Violence

 This Is Not About Toughness

-Most training culture equates effort with value.
-The harder it feels, the better it must be working.
-Push through the pain.
-No days off.
-Earn it.
+Training culture can equate effort with value.
+The harder it feels, the better it must be working and push through the pain with all that

-That logic is flawed — and for fighters, it’s expensive.
+That logic is not applied here, and for many, it’s expensive in time.

-Suffering in the gym doesn’t build strength.
-It builds fatigue.
-And fatigue is the one thing you cannot afford to carry into sparring, drilling, or competition.
+Suffering in the gym isn’t the only way to build strength.
+It will build fatigue.
+Fatigue is the one thing you cannot afford to carry into sparring, drilling, or competition.

 Why You Should Leave Power in the Tank